Computer science personal statement

 As such, my dissertation explored 'Data-Driven Approaches to Social Policy Evaluation', investigating how algorithms can be used to analyse large datasets and measure the impact of social policies on various outcomes, including poverty rates.

-Aside from my studies, extra-curricular activities became my playground for enjoying the practical applications of computer science.
+Aside from my studies, I have used my extra-curricular activities to enjoy the practical applications of computer science.
 As a member of an ethical hacking society, I participated in hackathons, coding competitions, and collaborative projects.

 The experience was transformative, allowing me the opportunity to apply theoretical concepts to real-world scenarios and nurturing my problem-solving skills.
 Joining the society complemented my part-time role during university as an IT assistant, where I witnessed first-hand the necessity for IT systems and networks to work effectively to achieve business needs.